-While it can seem daunting, the process for applying to Cambridge is much the same as that for other universities.
+The process for applying to Cambridge is much the same as that for other universities.
 At Cambridge the process starts earlier to allow time for all of the application information to be gathered and considered, and applicants are asked to indicate a college preference or submit an ‘open’ application on their UCAS form.

 Applications to UCAS are made online through the UCAS Hub.
 Your school or college will be able to advise you about the process.
 If you’ve left school or college or are a resident abroad, you should contact UCAS for more information.
-Click here to find out more.

-Your Personal Statement
+4. Your Personal Statement

 Personal statements allow students to tell us about their subject interest, and the process of writing a personal statement can often help a student better understand their academic interests and intellectual motivations.
 Admissions decisions at Cambridge are based solely on academic criteria (ability and potential).
 Personal statements are sometimes used as a basis for discussion at interview.
 In a personal statement we are looking for applicants to: